 The Accord Today

 On June 1, 2020, the Bangladesh office of the Accord transitioned its functions to a recently established local organization, the Ready-Made-Garment Sustainability Council (RSC).
-While the RSC was set up to be, going forward, the implementing agent of the Accord’s prescribed safety programs in Bangladesh, it was never intended to replace the Accord agreement itself; the brand obligations under the Accord Agreement remain in effect and unchanged until the Agreement’s expiration on August 31, 2021—after the conclusion of a three-month extension.
+While the RSC was set up to be, going forward, the implementing agent of the Accord’s prescribed safety programs in Bangladesh, it was never intended to replace the Accord agreement itself; the brand obligations under the Accord Agreement remained in effect and unchanged until the Agreement’s expiration on August 31, 2021—after the conclusion of a three-month extension.

 The WRC's Role